Iris-Tel/Iris-Tel.github.io/_teaching/2023_UPSaclay.md

 location: "Orsay, France"
 ---

-<! --This is a description of a teaching experience.
-You can use markdown like any other post.-->
+This is a description of a teaching experience.
+You can use markdown like any other post.

 Information theory and source coding
 ======